Access Renovations

 “The Open Space Artist-Run Centre at 510 Fort Street has been our home for the past fifty-one years and we are thankful to the founders of the society for having the foresight to purchase the building in the 1970’s,” said Open Space Executive Director Doug Jarvis.
 “We are excited to upgrade access to our space so that we can better accommodate all members of the Open Space community, including those who utilize assistive devices and mobility aids.”

-Over the past two years we have been actively raising funds to support some very necessary upgrades and renovations to our facility.
+Over the past two years we have actively raised funds to support some very necessary upgrades and renovations to our facility.
 Open Space is grateful to the following partners for support of the project; Canadian Heritage - Cultural Spaces, BC Arts Council - Arts Infrastructure Program, Employment and Social Development Canada - Enabling Accessibility Fund, City of Victoria - Cultural Infrastructure - Accessibility Fund.

-Stay tuned to learn more about the Accessibility Renovations project plans and to further engage in the support of access to arts and culture on lək̓ʷəŋən land.
+Stay tuned to learn more about the Access Renovations project plans and to further engage in the support of access to arts and culture on lək̓ʷəŋən land.
 Please renew your membership or sign up as a new member and take advantage of our 50 Years Membership Drive.
 For more information and to help answer any questions that you have please contact Doug Jarvis, Executive Director at director@openspace.ca

 Renovation Updates